Karthik-Rams/Info-display-site/README.txt

-This is a repo for my trials with using free templates!
-Check it out at https://karthik-rams.github.io/Info-display-site/
+This repo contains the code for the simple single page front end site that I made and published using github pages Check it out at https://karthik-rams.github.io/Info-display-site/

-Inspired by HTML5 UP
+Template credits: HTML5 UP